ashk4n1/option_pricing/README.md

 ## Run Demo Locally

 ### Shell
-It is recommended that you create new virtual environment (either venv or conda);
+It is recommended that you create a new virtual environment (either venv or conda).
 You can directly run streamlit locally in the repo as follows:

 ```shell